DenysPopov-dp/alert-bot-trackr/README.md

     - threshold-based alert
     - connection alert

-add validation for creation of alerts (checking api and fields) also consider cases when processign alerts when field id does not exist or when api does not exist
+add validation for creation of alerts (checking api and fields) -> for now it validates api keys and field id only when processing alerts and fetching data

+-get rid of API table - > useless